 What should I do if I experience pain in the feet while exercising?

 Don’t delay seeking treatment for foot or ankle pain.
 Make an appointment with Dr. Evan Merrill to determine the cause of your discomfort.
 Before you see the doctor, use the RICE method at home: rest, ice, compression, and elevation may provide some relief.
-The friendly, professional staff at Southern Oregon Foot and Ankle LLC look forward to serving you.
+The friendly, professional staff at Southern Oregon Foot and Ankle look forward to serving you.
 Call our Medford, OR office at 541-776-3338 or schedule an appointment online.